Last updated on June 5th, 2018 at 12:21 pm

 My husband who is 6 feet tall, didn’t find the seats, especially the headrest very comfortable, while I, on the other hand, thought they were extremely comfortable.

 Room to Spread Out

 The model that I drove, had two rows but when building the vehicle online, there is the option to add an additional row if that is something that your family would need.

-However, after seeing the truck features, I don’t know that I would want to give up the extras for a 3rd row.
+However, after seeing the trunk features, I don’t know that I would want to give up the extras for a 3rd row.
 You see, the trunk has cargo compartments that allow for the items you are carrying to fit securely.
 I was driving the Sorento during Easter weekend and I fit Easter baskets and a crockpot in the cargo area and it was such a nice relief not to worry about spilling my potatoes all over the backend of the car.

 A car with a view

 As silly as it may sound, my favorite feature was the panoramic sunroof.
 I loved how bright, airy and large the sunroof made the car and my kids really enjoyed it as well.
 It was raining after a trip out to our family farm to see my parents and my youngest had fallen asleep (something that rarely happens) and my oldest was looking up, mesmerized by the raindrops and the pattern that they were making.